MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/scalable-customization-design/database-transactions.md

 ## Customization requests

-It’s also possible to participate in the platform initiated transaction within customizations.
+It's also possible to participate in the platform initiated transaction within customizations.
 Each type of customization participates in transactions in a different way.
 The following sections will describe each in turn.

 - [Sync plug-ins (pre or post operation: in transaction context)](#sync-plug-ins-pre-or-post-operation-in-transaction-context)
 - [Sync plug-ins (pre and post operation: in transaction context)](#sync-plug-ins-pre-and-post-operation-in-transaction-context)